-We are in default under our loan agreement with our senior lender for failure to make required principal and interest payments totaling \$333,424 as of March 31, 2013 and a breach of the covenant that requires us to maintain minimum levels of cash balances.
-As of March 31, 2013 the outstanding loan balance with accrued interest totaled \$642,984.
-We have had periodic negotiations with the senior lender to have it grant a waiver or enter into a forbearance agreement, under which it would forebear from enforcing its remedies against us.
+We are in default under loan agreement with our senior lender, LC Capital Master Fund Ltd., for failure to make required principal payments totaling \$154,781 as of December 31, 2012 and a breach of the covenant that requires us to maintain minimum levels of cash balances.
+We are currently in negotiations with the senior lender to have the senior lender grant a waiver or enter into a forbearance agreement, under which it would forebear from enforcing its remedies against us.
 There is no assurance the senior lender will agree to grant a waiver or enter into a forbearance agreement.
-This senior lender is currently able to exercise its remedies under the loan agreement, including acceleration of the amounts due and foreclosure and sale of the collateral held by it.
+Our senior lender is currently able to exercise its remedies under the loan agreement, including acceleration of the amounts due and foreclosure and sale of the collateral held by it.
 Even if we receive a waiver or enter into a forbearance agreement, it is uncertain whether we will be able to meet the conditions contained in any such waiver or forbearance agreement.
 If we remain in default under the loan agreement, the senior lender could foreclose on its collateral and commence legal action against us to recover the amounts due which ultimately could require the disposition of some or all of our assets.
 Any such action could require us to curtail or cease operations.

-We have depended on defense related engineering contracts and the sales of specialized products to defense customers, each of whom is a supplier to the U.S. government and as a result of the sale of the TDG Assets in June 2012, our sales and our revenues have materially declined and may not return to their prior levels or increase unless we develop new markets and products.
+We have depended on defense related engineering contracts and the sales of specialized products to defense customers, each of whom is a supplier to the U.S. government and as a result of the sale of the TDG Assets in June 2012, our sales and our revenues have materially declined and may not return to their prior levels or increase if we do not develop new markets and products.